karma-runner/karma/README.md

 ## Testing frameworks support

-Testacular is not an assertion framework, so for that you can use pretty much anything you like.
+Testacular is not a testing framework, neither an assertion library, so for that you can use pretty much anything you like.

-However, we provide an adapter for [Jasmine].
+However, we provide an adapter for [Jasmine] and [Mocha].
 If you wanna write an adapter for your favourite testing framework, that's great - check out [adapter/jasmine.src.js](https://github.com/vojtajina/testacular/blob/master/adapter/jasmine.src.js) and write your own.

 ## Why am I doing this?

 Throughout the development of [AngularJS], we've been using [JSTD] for testing.
-I really think that JSTD is a good idea.
+I really think that JSTD is a great idea.
 Unfortunately, we had many problems with JSTD, so we decided to write our own test runner based on the same idea.
 We wanted a simple tool just for executing JavaScript tests that is both stable and fast.
-That's why we use the awesome [Socket.io] library.
-More than that, with [Node.js], we can execute JavaScript without the overhead of a browser, which is much faster.
-This speed is very helpful during development when we need to get feedback as quick as possible.
+That's why we use the awesome [Socket.io] library and [Node.js].

 ## Development

-If you are thinking about making Testacular better, or you just want to hack on it, that's great - go and [fork the repo].
+If you are thinking about making Testacular better, or you just want to hack on it, that's great - [fork the repo] and become [a contributor]!

 ````bash
 git clone git://github.com/vojtajina/testacular.git # or clone your fork